Retreat and Develop Your Writing

 A place for a retreat

 We are all different.
 What environment suits you?
 Of course, some of us want time alone.
-Inevitably, others appreciate company.
+Others may appreciate companionship.
 More often than not, people like a bit of both.
 A venue is far more than simply a building to sleep and work in.
 An excellent location enriches possibilities.
 The Highlands, Islands, Scottish Borders and rural areas spring to mind, stuffed as they are with fabulous possibilities and inspiring environments.

 The benefits of a retreat